Emergent plant that ruined Johnson & Johnson vaccine doses had prior FDA violations

 Regarding the ruined batch of Johnson & Johnson vaccine, Emergent said Thursday that the problem was caught through routine quality checks and that none of the contaminated vaccine was shipped from the plant.

-Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, confirmed on CBS News on Thursday that the spoiled batch amounted to 15 million doses of vaccine.
+Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, confirmed on CBS Thursday that the spoiled batch amounted to 15 million doses of vaccine..

-Emergent said it remained confident it would meet the timetables of its customers, Johnson & Johnson and AstraZeneca, as well as the government’s.
+Emergent said it remained confident it would meet timetables of its customers, Johnson & Johnson and AstraZeneca, as well as the government’s.
 The complex process of manufacturing vaccine sometimes results in batches being discarded, Emergent said.

 “There are rigorous quality checks throughout our vaccine manufacturing processes, and through these checks a single batch of drug substance was identified that did not meet specifications and our rigorous quality standards,” the company said in a statement.
 “We isolated this batch and it will be disposed of properly.”